GSUS2K/Aether-Studio/README.md

 1. Download `Aether-Setup-x64.exe`.
 2. Run the installer.
 3. Open Aether from the Start menu or desktop shortcut.
-4. If windows security or antivirus blocks yt-dlp, do the following command in Windows Powershell and rerun the app.
+4. If Windows Security or your antivirus blocks yt-dlp, do the following command in Windows Powershell and rerun the app.

 ```powershell
 Unblock-File "C:\Users\<system_name>\AppData\Local\Programs\Aether\resources\app.asar.unpacked\desktop\bin\yt-dlp.exe"